Health Freedom Resources

 The best thing about gettng zinc from food surces on a regular basis (like pumpkin seed butter) is that I can taste what I am eating, and if I don’t have the desire to eat it, I am pretty sure it is because I have enough zinc.
 When I do have the urge to eat some, I figure there is a desire for the nutrients in it.
 By the way, I did the zinc taste test recently, and the zinc test liquid tasted really, really bad to me.
 So I know I don't need to supplement with more at this time.

 Disclaimer: The information above should not take the place of medical advice.
 It is for information only, not intended to diagnose, prevent, treat or cure any disease..
 We encourage you to talk to your healthcare providers about your interest in, questions about, or use of medications or dietary supplements and what may be best for your overall health.
-Any mention here of a specific product or recommendation from an organization or professional society, does not represent an endorsement of that product or expert advice.

 1 https://www.britannica.com/science/quinine